Katariina Kosola: Club career

-KIF Örebro

 In 2023, Kosola was announced at KIF Örebro, signing for the 2023 season.

-BK Häcken

 On 29 August 2023, Kosola was announced at BK Häcken, signing a three year deal with the club for an undisclosed fee.
 On 23 November 2023, Kosola scored the 2nd goal in a 2–1 win over Real Madrid in the UEFA Women's Champions League, scoring in the 76th minute.
 In April 2024, she suffered a serious ankle injury that kept her out for months.

-Malmö FF

 On 7 January 2025, Kosola signed with Malmö FF on a three-year deal.

 International career

 Kosola represented Finland U17 at the 2018 FIFA U-17 Women's World Cup in Uruguay.

 Whilst playing for Umeå IK, Kosola got her first call up to the Finland national team, joining teammate Vilma Koivisto.

 Kosola scored two goals against Slovakia in the 2023–24 UEFA Women's Nations League B.

 Kosola was part of the Finland squad that won the 2023 Cyprus Women's Cup for the first time.

 On 19 June 2025, Kosola was called up to the Finland squad for the UEFA Women's Euro 2025.
 On 2 July, in the first match of the tournament, Kosola scored the match winner for Finland in a 1–0 win against Iceland, winning also the Player of the Match award.